 The Academic Office team is here to help with the small stuff, such as making sure you’ve got all the materials you need in order to work.
 But they’re also here for the really important stuff, like awarding scholarships, overseeing your wellbeing and arranging tutorials, teaching and exams.
-The Academic Office also includes our wonderful Access and Outreach team, the Scholarships and Funding Officer and the Welfare Officer.
+The Academic Office also includes our wonderful Access and Outreach team, the Scholarships and Funding Officer and the Student Welfare Lead.
 Academic Office staff are based across several physical offices in House building and can be contacted via email.

 The Academic Office

 Steve RaynerSenior Tutor, Tutor for Graduates and Tutor for Admissions

 Steve Rayner oversees the College’s academic activities, including admissions and outreach, and supports Fellows and Students in their teaching and learning.

 He is responsible for overseeing the work of the College Access and Outreach Team, including Somerville’s regional work as part of the Oxford South-East consortium of colleges (see Oxford for South East | University of Oxford) and is a trustee of Universify Education.
 As a native of Stoke-on-Trent and a season ticket holder at Stoke City Football club for over twenty years, until that particular mix of joy and suffering was rudely interrupted by the pandemic, he is also particularly interested in access and outreach in Staffordshire, Cheshire and Shropshire.
 As a result, Somerville is a member of the Uni Connect partnership Higher Horizons+ (see Higher Horizons+ – Part of the Uni Connect Programme).